-Our assessors are not professional creative writers or critics: we use a popularity criteria in our evaluation design ({\em Do target readers enjoy the synopses?}) instead of a professional criteria ({\em How do critics assess the synopsis?}).
+Our assessors are not professional creative writers or critics; instead, we use a popularity criterion in our evaluation design ({\em Do target readers enjoy the synopses?}) instead of a professional criteria ({\em How do critics assess the synopsis?}).
 Both types of assessment are legitimate and complementary, and also often contradictory (for instance, blockbusters are usually much more appreciated by the audience than by the critics).
-In our experiment, we seemed to have reached (and surpassed) the threshold in which machines are able to match human writings in terms of popularity criteria; and this means that popularity criteria alone may not be enough anymore to perform this type of evaluation; and we may need to dive into the (turbulent) waters of how to properly assess the output of a creative process.
+In our experiment, we seemed to have reached (and surpassed) the threshold in which machines are able to match human writings in terms of popularity criteria; and this suggests that relying solely on popularity may no longer suffice for this type of evaluation.
+We may need to venture into the (turbulent) waters of how to properly assess the outputs of a creative process.

 Overall, we believe that the superiority of SLM in our experiment is meaningful and has implications in the field, but it should not be overstated: we must extend the experimentation to more complex and naturalistic creative writing tasks, and we must go beyond popularity for a better understanding of the potential of SLM for this type of tasks.